mozillazg/ptcpdump/README.md

 # ptcpdump

-ptcpdump is the tcpdump(8) implementation using eBPF, with an extra feature: it adds process info as packet comments for each Ethernet frame.
+ptcpdump is the tcpdump(8) implementation using eBPF, with an extra feature: it adds process info as packet comments for each Packet.

 ![](./docs/wireshark.png)